-The Filipinos are a hospitable, very sweet, and friendly people who love to party, and the food is surely at the center of their many celebrations.
-Filipino food is distinguished by its strong combination of sweet, sour and salty flavors, often delivered in a single presentation, though in general most dishes are not heavily spiced.
-Snacking is normal for a Filipino and they may eat five 'meals/snacks' in a day.
+The Pilipinos are a hospitable, very sweet, and friendly people who love to party, and the food is surely at the centre of their many celebrations.
+Their food is distinguished by its strong combination of sweet, sour and salty flavours, often delivered in a single presentation, though in general most dishes are not heavily spiced.
+Snacking is normal for a Pinoy and they may eat five 'meals/snacks' in a day.
 Dinner is still the main meal, though traditionally smaller than either breakfast or lunch.
 Desserts are usually made only for Holidays.
-The most popular desserts include leche flan, buko pandan (meat of young coconut with cream and pandan flavor) or gulaman (jello).
+The most popular desserts include Leche Flan, Buko Pandan (meat of young coconut with cream and pandan flavour), Gelatin, Halo Halo and Mango Float.

-Filipino food combines Eastern and Western ideas and is strongly influenced by Chinese, and American traditions explorers and settlers have each contributed to the regions colorful culinary delights.
-One of Filipino cuisine's most dominant attributes comes from the Spaniards, whose cuisine is at the source of nearly 80% of all Filipino dishes.
-Another, although less present influence is that of other Southeast Asian countries who have contributed all but their love of hot spices to Filipino cooking.
+Filipino food combines Eastern and Western ideas and is strongly influenced by Chinese, and American traditions explorers and settlers have each contributed to the regions colourful culinary delights.
+One of Pilipino cuisine's most dominant attributes comes from the Spaniards, whose cuisine is at the source of nearly 80% of all the dishes.
+Another, although less present influence is that of other Southeast Asian countries who have contributed all their love of hot spices to Pinoy's cooking.

-One feature that is unique to the Filipino dining is the sawsawan, dipping sauces that are serve with every meal and which can turn simply prepared roasted or steamed meals into bursts of flavors that follow one's own taste buds.
-Common condiments like fish sauce, soy sauce, native vinegar and cream-style shrimp paste are mixed with herbs including ginger, garlic, chili peppers, peppercorns, onions, tomatoes, kalamansi (local lime) to bring the flavors up a few notches.
+One feature that is unique to the Filipino dining is the sawsawan, dipping sauces that are serve with every meal and which can turn simply prepared roasted or steamed meals into bursts of flavours that follow one's own taste buds.
+Common condiments like fish sauce, soy sauce, native vinegar and cream-style shrimp paste are mixed with herbs including ginger, garlic, chilli peppers, peppercorns, onions, tomatoes, kalamansi (local lime) to bring the flavours up a few notches.